Coarsening polyhedral complexes: Summary of results

 \section{Summary of results}

 The purpose of this paper is to characterize the polyhedral complexes~$\C'$ that coarsen a given polyhedral complex~$\C$.
-A \newword{polyhedron} is a non-empty intersection of finitely many closed halfspaces.
+A \newword{polyhedron} is an intersection of finitely many closed halfspaces.
 A \newword{polyhedral complex} is a finite, nonempty collection~$\C$ of polyhedra such that (1) if $F\in\C$ and~$G$ is a face of~$F$, then $G\in\C$, and (2) if~$F$ and~$G$ are in~$\C$, then $F\cap G$ is a face of~$F$ and a face of~$G$.
 The polyhedra in~$\C$ are called the \newword{faces} of~$\C$.
 A \newword{fan} is (the set of nonempty faces of) a polyhedral complex all of whose nonempty faces contain the origin.
 Details on polyhedra, polyhedral complexes and fans can be found, for example, in~\cite{Ziegler}.
 We typically shorten ``polyhedral complex'' to ``complex.''
+The \newword{dimension} of $\C$ is the maximum of the dimensions of its faces, and $\C$ is called \newword{pure} if all of its maximal faces have the same dimension.
 The \newword{support} $\Supp(\C)$ of a collection~$\C$ of polyhedra is the union of the polyhedra in the collection.
-A complex has \newword{convex support} if its support is a convex set.
 A complex is \newword{complete} if its support is the entire ambient space.
 A complex~$\C'$ \newword{coarsens} a complex~$\C$ if~$\C'$ and~$\C$ have the same support and if each face of~$\C'$ is a union of faces of~$\C$.

-Let~$\C$ be a polyhedral complex in $\reals^n$ with convex support.
-We assume that $\Supp(\C)$ is full-dimensional.
-(Otherwise, we restrict to the smallest affine space containing $\Supp(\C)$.)
+Let~$\C$ be a pure, $n$-dimensional polyhedral complex in $\reals^n$.
 The \newword{adjacency graph}~$\G$ of~$\C$ is the graph whose vertices are the full-dimensional faces of~$\C$ and whose edges are the pairs of adjacent full-dimensional faces (pairs of full-dimensional faces whose intersection is a codimension-$1$ face).
+For each face $F$ of $\C$, the \newword{local adjacency graph of $\C$ at $F$} is the subgraph of $\G$ induced by maximal faces of $\C$ containing $F$.
+The complex $\C$ is \newword{locally strongly connected} if, for every face $F$, the local adjacency graph of $\C$ at $F$ is connected.
 Given a complex~$\C'$ coarsening~$\C$, define the \newword{edge set of~$\C'$} to be the set of edges~$M$---$N$ in~$\G$ such that~$M$ and~$N$ are contained in the same face of~$\C'$.
 A complex~$\C'$ coarsening~$\C$ is uniquely determined by its edge set and vice versa.
-(See Section~\ref{edge sec}.)
 Thus to characterize complexes coarsening~$\C$, we give a necessary and sufficient local condition for a set~$\E$ of edges of~$\G$ to be the edge set of a complex that coarsens~$\C$.